Earthworms live everywhere in the world where there is soil.

 Their soft bodies can be brown, pink or even red.
 In the Philippines there are blue earthworms and one kind in the United Kingdom is green!

 Earthworm bodies have a mouth at one end and an anus at the other.
 The bodies are made up of many segments that look like rings, up to almost 200 of them.
-On each segment there are tiny hairs called setae (say see-tay), which help the worm move, along with muscles that go around and along its body.
+On each segment there are tiny hairs called setae (say see-tay), which help the worm move, along with the muscles that go around and along its body.
 The muscles squeeze and relax as the worm moves.

 Earthworms have a brain, five hearts to pump blood, and parts inside their bodies which help them to breathe.
 The earthworm's body is covered with chemoreceptors (say kee-moe-ree-sep-tuz) which is how the worm tastes things.
 Chemoreceptors are tiny sense organs which detect chemicals in the soil.